epage/epage.github.io/blog/blog/how-to-maintain-100-packages-without-going-insane.md

 For me, I've found there is an implicit social pressure to merge PRs.
 Someone had a need and devoted their time to resolve it.
 Quickly reviewing and merging PRs encourages further contributions and use of your package.
-PRs can take a lot of time whether from not having consensus on the problem or requirements, to problems with the implementation, to just the work it takes to re-acquainting with some intricacies.
+However, PRs can take a lot of time, whether from not having consensus on the problem or requirements, to problems with the implementation, to just the work it takes to re-acquainting with some intricacies.
-I've seen some who dealt with this pressure by becoming apathetic to these users.
+When it comes to AI contributions, this can turn into a DoS on the maintainer.

+As I've seen it put, PRs are "free as in puppies": given by love but come with a cost.
+Some maintainers setup boundaries by emotionally cutting them off from their users, becoming apathetic.
+Others burn them out to satisfy their users.

 I'm trying to find a middle ground for this.
 So far, my approach is to [document](https://github.com/clap-rs/clap/blob/master/CONTRIBUTING.md#where-to-start)